miroi/HybriLIT-workshop-2025/exercise_01/peptide_Heba/readme.rst

 MOPAC
 ~~~~~
 This exercise is utilizing the MOPAC (Molecular Orbital PACkage) semiempirical quantum chemistry program.
 See http://openmopac.net/.

 1IYT
 ~~~~
-Simple, step restricted geometry optimization of the 1IYT oligopeptide (https://www.rcsb.org/structure/1IYT).
-This is the Alzheimer's disease amyloid beta-peptide (1-42).
+1IYT is the Alzheimer's disease amyloid beta-peptide, see https://www.rcsb.org/structure/1IYT

+This is simple, steps-restricted geometry optimization of the 1IYT peptide.
-MOPAC runs few geometry steps from the pre-optimized 1IYT structure.
+MOPAC runs few geometry steps from its pre-optimized structure.

+In this exercise, user can increase number of geometry cycles, or change the Hamiltonian.

 solvent effect
 ~~~~~~~~~~~~~~
-Program is utilizing the COSMO (Conductor-like Screening Model) method to approximate the effect of a solvent model surrounding the molecule.
+Program employs the Conductor-like Screening Model (COSMO) to approximate the effect of a solvent model surrounding the small peptide molecule.

 visualisation
 ~~~~~~~~~~~~~